Locations:

 What is the difference between a Skene’s gland cyst and urethral diverticulum?

-One difference between a Skene’s gland cyst and a Bartholin gland cyst (or Bartholin duct cyst) is where they are located.
-A Skene’s gland cyst is found near the urethra.
+A Skene’s gland cyst occurs near the urethra.
 The Bartholin glands are on either side of the vagina.
 You can feel a Bartholin gland cyst inside your vagina.
-It might even be big enough to make your labia on one side larger than the other.
+It may even be big enough to make your vaginal lips (labia) on one side larger than the other.

 A note from Cleveland Clinic